milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

     LeaseID    clientv3.LeaseID
 }

+// NewSession is a helper to build Session object.LeaseID will be assigned after
+// registeration.
 func NewSession(serverID int64, serverName, address string) *Session {}

 // GetServerID gets id from etcd with key: metaRootPath + "/services/id"